-This paper is part of a series reporting the results of a literature review commissioned by the Skills Funding Agency to inform development of a Best Practice Programme for the National Careers Service.
+This paper is one part of an update to a series reporting the results of a literature review commissioned by the then Skills Funding Agency (now the Education and Skills Funding Agency) to inform development of a Best Practice Programme (now the Continuous Improvement programme) for the National Careers Service.
 The following five themes / questions were identified for the review to focus on:

-- 1. What evidence exists which describes the policies, systems and processes that underpin the organisation of national careers services? - 2.
-How can careers services maximise customer satisfaction? - 3.
-How can careers services maximise their impact on career management skills? - 4.
-How can careers services maximise their impact on individual's progression to positive learning and work destinations? - 5.
-How is effective brokerage between education and employers organised?
+- 1. What evidence exists which describes the policies, systems and processes that underpin the organisation of national careers services?
+[Internal Report to SFA] - 2.
+How can careers services maximise customer satisfaction? [currently located here and also available here] - 3.
+How can careers services maximise their impact on career management skills? [currently available here] - 4.
+How can careers services maximise their impact on individual's progression to positive learning and work destinations? [currently available here] - 5.
+How is effective brokerage between education and employers organised? [available here]